jesseadams/munin/README.md

 Requirements
 ============

 Requires Chef 0.10.0+ for Chef environments.
-Requires a Chef Server for performing node searches.
+Supports both chef-solo and chef-client ( with node searches support ).

+Chef-solo:
+* If you have data bag called users all items within will be sarched and used to populate htpasswd file.
+Make sure you provide htpasswd field for user you want to have access to munin interface.
+* Since there is no search support for chef-solo, current node object will be used instead.

+Chef-client:
-The monitoring server that uses this recipe should have a role named '`monitoring`'.
+* The monitoring server that uses this recipe should have a role named '`monitoring`'.
 This is configurable with an attribute (see below).
 The recipes use search, and narrow the results to nodes in the same `chef_environment`.